pranitastudent/Guju-FODMAP-CookBook/README.md

 <p>A non logged in user is able to access the following links on the navbar:</p>

 <ul>
 <li> Home page- Able to view all recipes and individual recipe pages.
 Search through partial/full recipe names and filter through course and allergens for recipe of choice.
-Moving through the collection of recipes using the pagination links at the bottom of the page.
+Moving through the collection of recipes using the pagination links at the bottom of the page.</li>
-<li> About Page- View the page to find out why the site was created and who created it </li>
+<li> About Page- View the page to find out why the site was created and who created it. </li>
-<li> Register - Able to register through filling out registration form </li>
+<li> Register - Able to register through filling out registration form. </li>
-<li> Login- Able to login once registered through filling out login form <li>
+<li> Login- Able to login once registered through filling out login form. <li>

 </ul>

 ### Logged in user

-</p> A logged in user is able to access the following links the navbar</p>
+</p> A logged in user is able to access the following links the navbar.</p>

 <ul>

-<li> Add Recipe - A logged in user can create a recipe through the add recipe form </li>
+<li> Add Recipe - A logged in user can create a recipe through the add recipe form. </li>
-<li> Logout - A logged in user can logout</li>
+<li> Logout - A logged in user can logout.</li>
 <li> Home page- Able to view all recipes and individual recipe pages.
 Search through partial/full recipe names and filter through course and allergens for recipe of choice.
 Moving through the collection of recipes using the pagination links at the bottom of the page.</li>
 <li> Recipe page- A logged in user can edit there own recipe through clicking Edit on the recipe page - filling out the form and delete their own recipe through clicking delete on the recipe page.
-<li> About Page- View the page to find out why the site was created and who created it </li>
+<li> About Page- View the page to find out why the site was created and who created it.</li>

 </ul>

 ### Features left to implement

 <ul>
 <li> A reset password facility whereby user can click on reset password , have an email sent to them which contains a reset form link.
-The user can them enter there new password twice and it is updated in the user collection in MongoDB. </li>
+The user can them enter there new password twice and it is updated in the user collection in MongoDB.</li>
 </ul>

 ## Technologies Used

 <p> The Data Centric will include the following Front-End Technologies; HTML,CSS and JavaScript.
 The Back-End code will be written in Python.
-The non-relational database MongoDB will be used to store data for the recipes, and registered users.
+The non-relational database MongoDB will be used to store data for the recipes, and registered users.</p>

 ### IDE